tophtucker/bates/README.md

 `npm run bates -- cov`
 Run the test coverage and open a browser with the results.

+`npm run bates -- getSchema`
+Save graphql schema.json instrospection on root, for relay apps.
+When a schema.json is found on the root, the transpile process automatically run the 'babel-relay-plugin'.
+Defaults the query to http://localhost:5000/graphql, a HOST env can also be passed, for eg `HOST="http://localhost:8000" npm run bates -- getSchema`

 **Site deployment and package releases**

 `npm run bates -- deploy`